nix-community/home-manager/docs/manual/faq/change-package-module.md

     }
     ```

-    should work OK.

-3. If no `package` option is available then you can typically change
+2. If no `package` option is available then you can typically change
     the relevant package using an
     [overlay](https://nixos.org/nixpkgs/manual/#chap-overlays).